PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

 }
 ```

-Now, when the Button is clicked, the first thing that happens is that it is disabled.
-Then the saveHandler is invoked, passing it a Runnable that re-enables the Button.
+Now, when the `Button` is clicked, the first thing that happens is that it is disabled.
+Then the `saveHandler` is invoked, passing it a `Runnable` that re-enables the `Button`.
 Like this:

 ![Disabled Button Screenshot]({{page.screenshot_2}})